BubuLK/pam-script-pysaml/README.md

     ```
 * configure PAM system (see bellow).

+#### Security note
+Please keep the core modules (i.e. `signxml` and its dependencies) up-to-date
+to minimize any possible security flaws.

 ### Configuration
 #### Environment variables
 Passed by `pam-script` module as shell environment.
 All variables are defined,